IBMStreams/streamsx.topology/python/sphinx/source/pysetup.rst

 submitted to the service instance.

 Streaming applications can be submitted through Jupyter notebooks running in Cloud Pak for Data projects.
-The `streamsx` package is preinstalled and applications are sumitted to the :py:const:`~streamsx.topology.context.ContextTypes.DISTRIBUTED` context.
+The `streamsx` package is preinstalled and applications are submitted to the :py:const:`~streamsx.topology.context.ContextTypes.DISTRIBUTED` context.

+Streaming applications can be submitted externally to the OpenShift cluster containing Cloud Pak for Data.
+The `streamsx` package must be installed locally and applications are submitted to the :py:const:`~streamsx.topology.context.ContextTypes.DISTRIBUTED` context.
+The specific environment variables depend on if the Streams instance is in a integrated or standalone configuration.
+See :py:const:`~streamsx.topology.context.ContextTypes.DISTRIBUTED` for details.

 ********************
 IBM Streams 4.2, 4.3